ever-eduardo/brain-fact/README.md

 - Peace be with us. ☮

+The interpreter is intended to be used as a library to embed in your Go projects.
+Nobody knows when you need a concurrent safe brainf**k interpreter at hand.

 Contributions are welcome!

-Happy brain fact coding! 🧠
+Happy brain fact-coding! 🧠